Compelling Content Creation: 5 Questions to Break Through the Clutter

 3. Is this content clear?

-Readers get frustrated quickly when content isn’t clear.
+Unclear content will quickly frustrate your readers.
 If you know your captivating truth, your content should come back to that truth over and over.
 Broadcast copyrighters have a rule of thumb: tell your audience once, tell them again and then remind them what you told them.
 Coming back to your point multiple times will not only ensure your point is clear throughout, but it will ensure your audience retains that information – so whether they complete a call to action now or later, they’ll likely be thinking on it beyond the few minutes they’re on your content.

 4. Does this content follow best practices?

-From the headline to keywords, small adjustments throughout your content can make or break your ability to get eyes on your content.
+From the headline to keywords, small adjustments throughout your content can make or break your ability to get views.
 For instance, did you know readers are drawn to odd-numbered lists?
 A blog with five steps versus four or six is likely to get more clicks.
 Beyond your headline, keywords and SEO are a major player in today’s content world.
 Your headline, copy, tags and even image names should include essential keywords that will increase your SEO – ranking your content higher on Google and other search engines.
-Ensure your content follows even the smallest best practices to boost your content and receive a better ROI.
+In short, ensure your content follows even the smallest best practices to boost your content and receive a better ROI.

 5. Do my readers know what the next step is?

-At the end of the day, every form of content has a purpose, and the action you want your reader to take should be clear.
-If you want readers to sign up for a newsletter or contact a sales agent, the sign-up information should be hyperlinked or contact information hyperlinked.
+At the end of the day, every form of compelling content has a purpose.
+That purpose should be clear to your reader.
+If you want readers to sign up for a newsletter or contact a sales agent, the sign-up or contact information should be hyperlinked.
 Readers will not move to the next phase of your sales funnel if you do not guide them there.
-A direct call to action makes it clear to the reader what you want them to do and gives them the necessary information to do it.
+A direct call to action clearly tells the reader what you want them to do and how to do it.